emerge-ehri/fhir-specification/docs/source/index.rst

 This is the eMERGE Phase III specification detailing the design for generating structured genetic test lab results using HL7 FHIR Genomics Reporting Implementation Guidelines.

+Below you can find background information on :ref:`emerge3`, :ref:`emerge-pilot`, and :ref:`spec-aims`.

 .. _howtoread:

 How to read this Guide